 Grants are financial aid that does not have to be repaid.
 Generally, grants are for undergraduate students and the grant amount is based on need, school cost, and enrollment status.

-Several scholarships are available to qualified students while attending Southeast Technical.
-Students can pick up a scholarship application in the Financial Aid office or from the Southeast Technical Foundation.
+Several scholarships are available to qualified students while attending Minnesota State College Southeast.
+Students can pick up a scholarship application in the Financial Aid office or from the MSC Southeast Foundation.
 For more information please call the Foundation office at 507-453-2409 or visit our scholarship information online.

 Loans are available to qualified students and must be paid back to the appropriate loaning agency.
 Learn more about the responsibilities of accepting federal loans.